Gitapedia/Gitapedia/README.md

 # Gitapedia
-Gitapedia is a github hosted git based encyclopaedia.
+Gitapedia is a github hosted git based encyclopedia.